-There is an engine coolant temperature warning light on the vehicle's instrument panel.
-See Engine Coolant Temperature Warning Light on page 3-33 for more information.
+There is an engine coolant temperature warning light on your vehicle's instrument panel.
+See Engine Coolant Temperature Warning Light on page 3-28 for more information.

 You may decide not to lift the hood when this warning appears, but instead get service help right away.
-See Roadside Assistance Program on page 7-7.
+See Roadside Assistance Program on page 7-6.